miraslauuu/miraslauuu/README.md

 ### HIV/AIDS Epidemiological Analysis in Poland 🌍
 This project focused on analyzing HIV/AIDS data in Poland, with a special emphasis on regional differences between voivodeships like Kujawsko-Pomorskie and Zachodniopomorskie.
 Through detailed statistical analysis and visualizations (including radar charts, maps, and trend analysis), I examined the dynamics of HIV/AIDS transmission and progression.
 The insights gained from this analysis can help tailor targeted public health interventions and enhance our understanding of the epidemic's evolution.

+### Hack na Zdrowie 🏥
+Led a multidisciplinary team during the **Hack na Zdrowie** hackathon organized by **Biuro Karier UMED**.
+Together, we developed **PillGuards** — a smart pill dispenser for dementia patients combining intelligent hardware with a mobile app.
+I was responsible for **project coordination**, **3D and AR modeling**, and the **application prototype**.
+Our solution received a **special award**: a consultation voucher from **Consonance** for its technological and regulatory potential. 🏆

 ---

-Feel free to explore my repositories and reach out if you have any questions or collaboration ideas! ✉️
+Feel free to explore my repositories and reach out if you have any questions or collaboration ideas under this email - maximusrex2004@gmail.com! ✉️